 5,000 attend rock concert in Barcelona after COVID-19 screening

+BARCELONA: If one overlooked the white face masks dotting the tightly packed crowd of music lovers, it was almost like pre-pandemic times in Barcelona's Palau Sant Jordi concert hall Saturday (Mar 27) night.

-BARCELONA: Five thousand music lovers are set to attend a rock concert in Barcelona on Saturday (Mar 27) after passing a same-day COVID-19 screening, to test its effectiveness in preventing outbreaks of the virus at large cultural events.
+Five thousand rock fans enjoyed a real-as-can-be concert after passing a same-day coronavirus screening, to test its effectiveness in preventing outbreaks of the virus at large cultural events.

+The only rule inside the show was the strict use of the high-quality face masks provided by the concert organisers.

+“We were able to evade reality for a while," said 40-year-old Jose Parejo.
+"We were inside our small concert bubble.
+And we were even able to remember back in time when things like this one were normal.
+Things that nowadays aren’t that normal, sadly.”

-The show by Spanish rock group Love of Lesbian has the special permission of Spanish health authorities.
-While the rest of the country is limited to gatherings of no more than four people in closed spaces, the concertgoers will be able to mix freely, although face masks are mandatory.
+The show by Spanish rock group Love of Lesbian had the special permission of Spanish health authorities.
+While the rest of the country was limited to gatherings of no more than four people in closed spaces, the concertgoers were able to mix freely.

 People with heart disease, cancer, or those who have been in contact with someone infected by COVID-19 in recent weeks were asked not to sign up.

-Ticket buyers chose between three venues in Barcelona where they must undergo a quick antigen test on Saturday morning.
-Those with negative results get a code on their mobile phone validating their ticket for the show at the city’s Palau Sant Jordi starting at 7pm.

-Organisers say it is the first commercial event of this size held in Europe during the pandemic.
+Organisers said it was the first commercial event with an audience that big held in Europe during the pandemic.

-The show is sold out.
-The tickets, ranging from 23-28 euros (US$27-33), include the cost of the test and the high-quality face mask that is obligatory except when eating or drinking at designated areas.
+The show was sold out.
+The tickets, ranging from 23-28 euros (US$27-33), included the cost of the test and the face mask that was obligatory except when eating or drinking in designated areas.

-The concert is backed by local authorities and by experts of Barcelona’s The Fight AIDS and Infectious Diseases Foundation, which also organized a case study around a smaller concert of 500 people in December.

 “This is another small step toward being able to hold concerts and cultural events” during the pandemic, said Dr Boris Revollo, the virologist involved in the design of the health protocols.

-In addition to being 10 times larger than the concert in December, this time there will be no control group maintained outside the concert hall.
+In addition to being 10 times larger than the concert in December, this time there was no control group maintained outside the concert hall.

-Instead, concertgoers have agreed public health authorities can inform Revollo’s team if they come down with the coronavirus in the weeks after the concert.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments